Create a data factory by using the Azure Data Factory UI

 Switch to the Sink tab in the copy activity settings, and select OutputDataset for Sink Dataset.

-In this step, you test run the pipeline before deploying it to Data Factory.
+In this step, you debug the pipeline before deploying it to Data Factory.

 Confirm that you see an output file in the output folder of the adftutorial container.
 If the output folder does not exist, the Data Factory service automatically creates it.